haochencoding/motionRecorder/README.md

+# Introduction
-This repository contains the code for motionRecorder application on Bangle JS2.

-This application records the data from both accelerator sensor and compass sensor once per 0.1 seconds.
+This repository hosts the source code for motionRecorder application on Bangle.js 2 smartwatch.
+This app records and logs motion data at a frequence of 50 times per seconds, using both the accelerometer and the compass sensor.

+For installation, simply upload `motionRecorder.info`, `motionRecorder.img`, and `motionRecorder.app.js` onto the Bangle.js device.

+# References:
 Guide on Bangle JS2 Sensor API:
 - Bangle.getAccel(): http://www.espruino.com/ReferenceBANGLEJS2#l_Bangle_getAccel
 - Bangle.getCompass(): http://www.espruino.com/ReferenceBANGLEJS2#l_Bangle_getCompass